 - Share the post on Facebook.
 If the incorrect image appears, use Facebook's debugging tool.

-- Force LinkedIn to scrape the post again by appending a ?1 to the URL text and then sharing the new link on LinkedIn.
+- Force LinkedIn to scan the post again by appending ?1 to the original URL.
+Then share the new URL on LinkedIn.
 For example:

-- If these steps do not work, we recommend contacting LinkedIn.
+- If these steps do not work, we recommend contacting LinkedIn support.